matheuslenke/100-days-of-swift/README.md

 **Day 93** Today i made a challenge implementing more stuff using Biometry authentication and storing data at the Keychain using the KeychainWrapper

 **Day 94** Today i started doing another SpriteKit Game, and mixing it with UIKit.
 It's not playable yet

+**Day 95** Today i finished the game.
+It looked really nice, and is actually fun.
+I can think of some improvements, but the most awesome thing i learned was how to change a texture using CoreGraphics to make holes at buildings and changing its physics body